EdmundBenedict/lordcephei.github.io/pages/smhankels.md

 in response to a source term smeared out in the form of a gaussian.
 A conventional Hankel function is the response to a point multipole at the origin (see Ref 1, Eq.
-6.14).  $$H_{kL}$$ is also the solution to the Schrodinger equation for a potential that has an approximately gaussian dependence on _r_ (Ref 1, Eq.
+6.14).  $$H_{kL}$$ is also the solution to the Schr&ouml;dinger equation for a potential that has an approximately gaussian dependence on _r_ (Ref 1, Eq.
 6.30).

 ### _Two-center integrals of smoothed Hankels_